 We will ask you questions about your health and any medications you are taking and give you a physical examination.
 Your pulse rate, blood pressure and temperature will be recorded.
 We will also ask questions to ensure that you are not at risk of HIV infection.
 A blood sample will be taken in order to confirm that you are eligible to take part.
 This will include tests for HIV, Hepatitis C, Hepatitis B and syphilis infections.
-You will also be tested for other sexually transmitted infection that can be detected with a urine test.
 These tests will be explained to you in detail.